🔒 Case Study

 User Journey Map

-Introduces CFC to existing and net-new Bill Pay customers.
+Introduces CFC to current and new customers.

 02 — Problem-Solving